Our board is comprised of ten friendly and dedicated people. We are here to make our club accessible, efficient, and fun!

 President, Berkshire Sculling Association

 Don began rowing in 2006 when he joined Berkshire Rowing.
 He was instructed and coached by then head coach Mike Dostal, former British National Team member.
 Since then he has enjoyed rowing here in Pittsfield as well as competing in regattas in the Northeast.
-Don was elected to the Board of Trustees in 2007 and its president in 2009, he has been an assistant coach for the middle and high school program for the last two years.
+Don was elected to the Board of Trustees in 2007 and its president in 2009, he has been an assistant coach for the middle and high school program for a few years.

 Just your average Jane, while out kayaking on a local lake, she kept seeing rowers.
 Intrigued, she gave Berkshire Rowing’s Learn to Row day a try and now a few years later, she is an active member and rower.
 Tina enjoy’s many outdoor activities and is happy to be a part of this great group and Board!